Kai Tak Airport: Geographic environment

 Kai Tak was located on the eastern side of Kowloon Bay in Kowloon, Hong Kong.
 The area is surrounded by rugged mountains.
 Less than 4 km to the north and northeast of the former runway 13 threshold is a range of hills reaching an elevation of 2000 ft.
 To the east of the former 31 threshold, the hills are less than 3 km away.
 Immediately to the south of the airport is Victoria Harbour, and farther south is Hong Kong Island with hills up to 2100 ft.

 When Kai Tak closed, there was only one runway in use, numbered 13/31 and oriented southeast–northwest (134/314 degrees true, 136/316 degrees magnetic).
 The runway was made by reclaiming land from the harbour and was extended several times after its initial construction.
 The runway was 2529 m when it was opened in 1958 and 3390 m long when the airport closed in 1998.
-Beforehand, in the period of 1945–1955 the airport used a different 13/31 alongside a crossing 07/25.
+During the period between 1945 and 1955 the airport used a different 13/31 alongside a crossing 07/25.
 These two runways were 4756 by 231 ft and 5420 by 201 ft.

-At the northern end of the runway at closure, buildings rose up to six stories just across a major multi-lane arterial road.
+At the northern end of the runway at closure, buildings rose to six stories just across a major multi-lane arterial road.
 The other three sides of the runway were surrounded by Victoria Harbour.
 The low-altitude turning manoeuvre before the shortened final approach was so close to these buildings that passengers could spot television sets in the apartments: "...as the plane banked sharply to the right for landing ... the people watching television in the nearby apartments seemed an unsettling arm's length away."